poorvashah/llh/README.md

-# FirstProtractorTest
+# Protractor
-In this projectwe are using Protractor with Cucumber and Page Objects and automating two scenarios
+In this project we are using Protractor with Cucumber and Page Objects and automating two scenarios

 # Features
 The test framework is developed in Protractor-Cucumber framework and supports Behavioral Driven Development approach.